herkles/Brytenwalda/Patch_notes.md

 - Christian Dualist faiths are now actually christian
 - Sicilians whose parents are norman know french
 - Pilgrimage to Nidaros and Cluny
+- Certain Heretical faiths can translate the bible
 - Various Bug fixes